ecoin-project/ecoin-public/README.md

 - `weekly_summary_<batch_id>.json`
 - `latest_summary.json`

+This repository currently includes manual sample outputs and a validated aggregation step for generating weekly summary JSON files before live API use.

 ## Notes

 This repository is intended for structural observation and hypothesis generation, not direct corpus measurement or performance benchmarking.